 Not so!
 Limewater is made quite differently as I demonstrate in the video lesson using dolomite powder.

-Why Soak Corn?
+Why Soak Corn in Limewater?

 Soaking corn or cornmeal overnight in limewater releases the Vitamin B3 and improves the amino acid profile of the corn making for easier digestion.